-When performing liposuction, we seek to alter the body contour in a manner that emphasizes the desired curves of the body and the underlying muscular structure.
-This is called by some fort high definition liposuction or liposculpture.
+When performing liposuction, Boston plastic surgeon Dr. George Volpe seeks to alter the body contour through fat removal in a manner that emphasizes the desired curves of the body and the underlying muscular structure.
+This is also known as high definition liposuction or liposculpture.
 The beautiful curves of the body can be accentuated in a more natural fashion.
+Dr. Volpe’s expertise is what makes him among the best to perform a liposuction Boston residents can depend on.

 Who is the best candidate?